COGS108/Overview/README.md

 # Overview

-COGS 108 - Data Science in Practice - is a class offered by the Cognitive Science Department of UC San Diego, taught by Professors Bradley Voytek, Shannon Ellis, and Jason Fleischer.
+COGS 108 - Data Science in Practice - is a class offered by the Cognitive Science Department of UC San Diego, taught by Professors Bradley Voytek, Shannon Ellis, & Jason Fleischer.
 Here is an overview and map of the COGS 108 Organization, which hosts materials and assignments for the class.

 ## Syllabus